jovaughn-olivier/AI-powered-Stock-Market-Predictions/README.md

 This undertaking was inspired by my passion for the markets, and its primary objective is to unravel/reveal patterns, anomalies, and correlations within the extensive stock market data to address pivotal questions related to market behavior.

 Throughout this project, I utilized various tools, including Python, Pandas, and other relevant libraries, ensuring transparency and reproducibility in the analytical process.
-The ensuing sections will expound upon the data selection, methodology, results, and discussions, providing a comprehensive view of the multifaceted analysis conducted on the stock market's historical data.
+The following sections will expand upon the data selection, methodology, results, and discussions, providing a comprehensive view of the multifaceted analysis conducted on the stock market's historical data.

 ## Data Selection